-This relationship also exhibits a minimum, representing the reach duration that would minimize net metabolic cost, and this duration also increases with added mass.
-However, the predicted durations are much slower that the durations that minimize gross metabolic cost.
-This is because the net cost of a reach has a much lower cost of time, and longer duration movements are penalized less.

 The effect of mass on movement accuracy

 Another aspect of movement that is affected by the speed of the movement is accuracy, i.e. the speed-accuracy tradeoff.
 We measured accuracy as the Euclidean endpoint error at movement offset (see Methods).
-As expected, endpoint error was reduced with longer movement durations (Est = -0.94, p < 2e-16).
+As expected, endpoint error was reduced with longer movement durations (Est = -9.37e-1, p < 2e-16).
 We also asked the analogous question of whether mass affects movement accuracy.
-Indeed, we found that mass slightly increased endpoint error (Est = 2.16e-2, p < 2e-16), with the strongest effects seen at the fastest speeds (Fig. XX).
+Indeed, we found that mass slightly increased endpoint error (Est = 2.16e-2, p < 2e-16), with the strongest effects seen at the fastest speeds (Fig. 2C).

 Accuracy can also be reflected in the consistency of the movement, defined as the variability in endpoint position, independent of the actual target error.
-We split consistency into two metrics, radial endpoint variability and angular endpoint variability.
+We split consistency into two metrics, angular endpoint variability and radial endpoint variability.
 Radial endpoint is how far from the home circle participants ended their movement, and angular endpoint is the angle between the target vector and endpoint vector measured from the home circle.
-Both radial and angular variability decreased with movement duration (Est = -0.87, p = 9.81e-9, Est = -1.16, p = 6.84e-13), while mass did not affect either (Est = -9.52e-3, p = 0.19, Est = -1.184e-2, p = 0.38, respectively; Fig. 2E).
+Both radial and angular variability decreased with movement duration (Est = -1.00, p < 2e-16, Est = -1.14, p < 2e-16), while mass did not affect either (Est = -6.92e-3, p = 0.287, Est = 1.74e-2, p = 0.0114, respectively; Fig. 2E).

 Slower reaction times with added mass

-An interesting question is how increasing effort affects reaction time.
-While we enforced the speed with which they had to reach, participants were free to select their reaction time.
+An interesting question is how effort affects reaction time.
+While we enforced the duration with which subjects had to complete a reach, participants were free to select the combination of reaction time and movement duration.
 The choice of reaction time has been related to the process of planning the upcoming movement, suggesting that the predictable mass in this experiment should have little effect.
-Moreover, one might predict that reaction time shouldn't be affected by mass because participants aren't moving while preparing the action.
-In contrast, here we found that reaction time increased with mass (Est = 2.95e-3, p = <2e-16) and movement duration (Est = 3.48e-2, p < 2e-16; Fig. 2F).
+Moreover, one might predict that reaction time should not be affected by mass because participants are not moving while preparing the action.
+Here we found that reaction time increased with mass (Est = 2.40e-3, p = <2e-16) and movement duration (Est = 6.43e-2, p < 2e-16; Fig. 2F).
 Thus, slower movements had longer reaction times, and for two movements of the same duration, the movement with the greater mass elicited a longer reaction time.

 To summarize the results of Experiment 1, we found that it is more energetically costly to make reaching movements with greater mass.
 This increase in metabolic cost is not proportional to the increase in mass, but rather diminishes with additional mass.
 Mass also led to an unexpected increase in reaction times, with participants reacting slower with added mass, even though the subsequent movements were of the same duration.